 - i.
 "As of right" building height thresholds are shown on Schedule L4.
-Additional height beyond the threshold may be permitted through a development permit or through a rezoning application, subject to: - 1. the maximum density for the site is not exceeded, and - 2. community benefits or cash-in lieu of benefits are provided in accordance with town by-laws. - ii.
+Additional height beyond the threshold may be permitted through a development permit or through a rezoning application, subject to: - 1. the maximum density for the site is not exceeded, and - community benefits or cash-in lieu of benefits are provided in accordance with town bylaws. - ii.
 The minimum heights established on Schedule L4 are provided as an average height minimum of the building.
 Portions of abuilding may be less than the minimum, provided the overall average of building height achieves the minimum. - iii.
-Notwithstanding the minimum height shown on Schedule L4, minimum height shall not apply to: - lands required for public parks and open spaces; - educational facilities; and - public service facilities operated by a public authority, including transit facilities.
+Notwithstanding the minimum height shown on Schedule L4, minimum height shall not apply to: - lands required for public parks and open spaces; - educational facilities; and - public service facilities operated by a public authority, including transit facilities, and - expansions to existing uses in accordance with policy 20.5.1 (e) (vi).